Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Sobolev spaces

 The equivalence between~\eqref{eq_def_norme_moins_n} and $\mathcal N_{\mathcal T}$ in the periodic setting comes from the fact that a function has the same regularity as its Fourier transform.
-In our case, however, this property does not hold because of the boundaries in $\squaredash$, and $\mathcal N_{\mathcal T}$ is not equivalent to the norm $\|\pi\|_{\T,-2}$. \\ We look for a sufficient condition for compactness that can nonetheless be stated in terms of the norm $\|\cdot\|_{\T,-2}$ defined in~\eqref{eq_def_norme_moins_n}.
+In our case, however, this property does not hold because of the boundaries in $\squaredash$, and $\mathcal N_{\mathcal T}$ is not equivalent to the norm $\|\cdot\|_{\mathbb{T},-2}$.

+We look for a sufficient condition for compactness that can nonetheless be stated in terms of the norm $\|\cdot\|_{\mathbb{T},-2}$ defined in~\eqref{eq_def_norme_moins_n}.
 To do so, note first that, by~\eqref{eq_norm_on_T_prime_s}, it is sufficient to work on the triangle $\rhd = \{(x,y)\in\squaredash:x<y\}$.
-The idea is then to extend elements $\Pi\in \mathcal T'_s$ to linear forms acting on the larger space $\mathbb H^{2}(\T^2_{-2,2})$ of test functions, then check that the norms of $\Pi$ and its extension are comparable.
+The idea is then to extend elements $\Pi\in \mathcal T'_s$ to linear forms acting on the larger space $\mathbb H^{2}(\mathbb{T}^2_{-2,2})$ of test functions, then check that the norms of $\Pi$ and its extension are comparable.
 Define then: